kelvinbirech/ICT-Project/README.md

 ## The Users Of The System

-### Skilled IT guys

-    This are people who are skilled in IT and they will be able to create their profiles and try to find any employer intrested in whatever field they are good at.

-### Employers

-    This are the people who will be looking for experienced IT persons to hire and fulfill tasks that meets their criteria.
+   1.Employees

+   2.Employers

 ## Functional Requirements

-### Creating User Accounts
+1. ###  Creating User Accounts

-        a)A user who is new to the system will be presented with a screen where they will be able to sign up
+     1. At this point the user has an option to create an account.
+     2. if one is already a member there is an option for login.
+     3. if sign up,a window that asks individuals credentials will   appear.

-### Login
+2. ###  Login

-       a) provides the user with text fields where they are asked to enter their username or password if they are already registered users of the system.
+      1. provides the user with text fields where they are asked to enter their username or password.
-       b) if the username and the password is correct,the user will be directed to the homepage or dashboard of the system.
+      2. if the username and the password is correct,the user will be directed to the homepage or dashboard of the system.
-       C) if the password or the username is incorrect,the user will be asked to enter correct credentials.
+      3. if the password or the username is incorrect,the user will be asked to enter correct credentials.

-### Profile editing
+3. ### Profile

-users will be able to view their profiles from this page and be allowed to make changes
+      In this module the user should  Be able to see his/her profile.

-### logout
+4. ###  logout

-    this option will allow to users to log out of the system
+   The user of the system is able to logout successfully

-### Password Reset
+5. ### Password Reset

-this will allow users to change their password and reset if forgotten

-&nbsp;
+   When a uder forgets a password he/she can reset it  and be able to use the new password.

+6. ### Profile Editing

 ## Software Design Description

 It contains images of how the system look